Sheep: Zenith

 FEW GRAZIERS HAVE HEARD OF THEM

-Mr. Hogg's foundation sheep came from Mr. L. L. Bassett's 'Trelawney' Stud, in Donald, Victoria.
+Mr. Hogg's foundation sheepcame from Mr. L. L. Bassett's Trelawney Stud, in Donald, Victoria.
 He has been purchasing small numbers of the sheep from Mr. Bassett each year since 1950.
-He is now running 300 pure Zeniths on 'Truro.'
+He is now running 300 pure Zenith on Truro.

 Better Woolcutter

-Mr. Hogg states that the Zenith is proving the better wollcutter than the Corriedale-Merino cross sheep he also has on his property.
+Mr. Hogg states that the Zenith is proving the better woolcutter than the Corriedale-Merino cross breed sheep he also has on his property.
 He said the Zenith was definitely gaining popularity.
-'I have a waiting list for breeding ewes and the demand for rams is very keen.
-This demand is growing all the time and the graziers are now booking two years ahead1 to get them,' added Mr. Hogg.
+"I have a waiting list for breeding ewes and the demand for rams is very keen.
+This demand is growing all the time and the graziers are now booking two years ahead to get them", added Mr. Hogg.

-'My experience with the Zenith, al though only four, years, has led me to believe that they will play a very important part in the Australian sheep industry. . .
+"My experience with the Zenith, though only four years, has led me to believe that they will play a very important part in the Australian sheep industry."

 A Big Sheep